ziishaned/learn-regex/README.md

 ## 2.1 Full stop

 Full stop `.` is the simplest example of meta character.
 The meta character `.` matches any single character.
-It will not match return or new line characters.
+It will not match return or newline characters.
 For example, the regular expression `.ar` means: any character, followed by the letter `a`, followed by the letter `r`.

 <pre>